safednn-nasa/DNN-Prophecy/examples/evaluation/Readme.md

 The rules are then used to classify runtime inputs as "CORRECTLY CLASSIFIED", "INCORRECTLY CLASSIFIED", "UNCERTAIN".
 The following Prophecy command line arguments are used at runtime.

-Note: https://github.com/safednn-nasa/ProphecyPlus.git is ALIAS of https://github.com/safednn-nasa/DNN-Prophecy.git

-Please clone the repository into a local folder with name ProphecyPlus, before executing the notebooks.
+Note: https://github.com/safednn-nasa/ProphecyPlus.git is ALIAS of https://github.com/safednn-nasa/DNN-Prophecy.git.
+Please clone the repository into a local folder with name ProphecyPlus, before executing the notebook.

 ### Infer Command